NexusMutual/docs/docs/overview/membership.md

 Before you complete the membership process, be sure to read the membership agreement and Know-Your-Customer (KYC) requirements.

-While the wallet address you use for your whitelisted membership address can be changed later on, it's strongly recommended that you use a [hardware wallet](https://support.mycrypto.com/staying-safe/hardware-wallet-recommendations/) to generate an address and use that as your membership address.
+While the wallet address you use for your whitelisted membership address can be changed later on, it's strongly recommended that you use a [hardware wallet](https://support.mycrypto.com/staying-safe/hardware-wallet-recommendations/) to generate an address that will be used as your membership address.

 ### Membership agreement